 We ask that anyone seeking services to please call first (508-693-7900) so we can best direct you for services, information or support.
 Please do not come to any of our facilities unless directed to do so by a clinician.

-MVCS’ emergency services, enhanced urgent care, and domestic and sexual violence on-call services remain available to the community.
+MV Community Services 24/7 enhanced urgent care and domestic and sexual violence on-call services remain available to the community.

 I have a mental health or substance use disorder emergency: